mingshazz/crypto_arbitrage_strategy/README.md

 ### Trade Execution
 + Trades are executed using available liquidity and the matching price levels.
 + Trade logs are recorded for each execution including:
-  + vTimestamp, direction, VWAPs, spread, cost, revenue, profit, volume traded
+  + Timestamp, direction, VWAPs, spread, cost, revenue, profit, volume traded

 ## Post-Trade Analysis
 The system includes an analyze_results function to generate insights from the trade results: